shgandhi/s9115hga/hw/read/2/README.md

 ###(i) Reference: Kobi Inkumsah and Tao Xie, North Carolina State University, ASE-2008.
 [Improving Structural Testing of Object-Oriented Programs via Integrating Evolutionary Testing and Symbolic Execution](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=4639333).

 ###(ii) Keywords:
-* (ii1) **Search Based Testing:** It defines the testing problem as a search problem and applies efficient algorithms to find inputs that can serve as tests.
+* (ii1) **Evolutionary Testing:** It tries to improve the effectiveness and efficiency of testing process by transforming testing objectives into search problem, and applying evolutionary computation in order to solve them.

 * (ii2) **Symbolic Execution:** The key idea here is to generalize testing by using *unknown* symbolic variables in evaluation.
 A symbolic executor collects all path conditions (eg. if clauses) and operations on symbolic variables along the path selected by a tester.
 Then these conditions are fed to a constraint solver to derive all inputs that make the program follow this path, as done in *classic constraint based testing*

 * (ii3) **Method Sequence Skeleton:** It is a method sequence whose methods' primitive arguments are not specified.

-* (ii4) **Branch Coverage:** It is a testing metric which considers a branch in a code (eg. if statements, loops) to be covered only if it is executed both ways, i.e. the branch must have been true at least once, and false atleast once during testing.
+* (ii4) **Structural Coverage:** It is a testing metric based on the structure of the program, intended to find defects rather than exploring the behaviour of the system.
+It can be focussed on either exploring the control aspect of the code, or explore the definition/use relationship between data elements.

 ###(iii) Artifacts: